BarDweller/quarkus-mcp-servers-max/github/README.md

 Ensure the properties are uncommented (they are commented by default) Rebuild and install this server.

-### Setting the credentials via arguments using claude json.
+### Setting the credentials via arguments using claude json / and [mcp-cli](https://github.com/chrishayuk/mcp-cli)
-Add the arguments as below to the end of the argument list.
+Add the arguments as below to the end of the argument list in your `claude_desktop.json` or `server_config.json` file:

 ```json
 {